 “Prototypes and off-spec batches of toys, clothing, and pharmaceuticals also go into the hopper, to keep proprietary product specifications out of the hands of ‘dumpster divers,'” the statement read.
 “Everything ends up as unrecognizable shreds that are recycled in accordance with pertinent environmental regulations.”

-SEM supplies every American embassy in the world and most U.S. military, intelligence, and law enforcement agencies, according to the company.
+SEM supplies data destruction equipment to every American embassy in the world and most U.S. military, intelligence, and law enforcement agencies, according to the company.